ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

    `await crossChainMessenger.getMessageStatus(hash)` can return several values at this stage:

    - `sdk.MessageStatus.STATE_ROOT_NOT_PUBLISHED` (2): The state root has not been published yet.
-     The challenge period only starts when the state root is published, which is means you might need to wait a few minutes.
+     The challenge period only starts when the state root is published, which  means you might need to wait a few minutes.

+     **Bedrock alpha:** State roots are published once an hour.

    - `sdk.MessageStatus.IN_CHALLENGE_PERIOD` (3): Still in the challenge period, wait a few seconds.